duckdb/duckdb-web/docs/extensions/tpcds.md

 ## Installing and Loading

-The `tpcds` extension will be transparently autoloaded on first use from the official extension repository.
+The `tpcds` extension will be transparentlyg [autoloaded](/docs/extensions/overview#autoloading-extensions) on first use from the official extension repository.
 If you would like to install and load it manually, run:

 ```sql